geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 I think Python speed, we talked lots of things.
 I still remember you mentioned something about moving more stuff to the Python backend.
 And stuff like that.

 ##### **Geohot** [[00:26:29](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1589)]
 Oh, I mean, when I was talking about moving stuff to the Python backend, I was just saying for things like zlib decode, we could put that in the Python backend so then it would be lazy.
 These things are, like, they're not important, really.
 Um, but most of the Python speed stuff, the most egregious things have been dealt with now.
 Uh, the rangeify is now pretty much back on par with what the old stuff was by adding a bunch of caches.
 There's the reshape cache and stuff now.
 I mean, rangeify used to be brutally slow because the reshape would, like, every reshape would be a separate thing.
 But I just wrote the substitute thing and it works.
 So, yeah, you're hitting a reshape cache now.
 You're hitting a divmod cache.
 So there's a whole bunch of speedups there.
 I sped up the tensor map thing in tensor.py.
 The tensor map thing was n squared.
 I rewrote it to not be n squared.
-And between basically adding caches that match the old shape tracker view caches and fixing this n squared thing, the Python speed is, like, within the realm of reasonable now.
+And between basically adding caches that match the old ShapeTracker view caches and fixing this n squared thing, the Python speed is, like, within the realm of reasonable now.

 ##### **Qazalin** [[00:27:43](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1663)]
 Cool.